Korivash/Palworld-DDoS-Protection---Traffic-Monitoring/README.md

 # Palworld DDoS Protection & Traffic Monitoring

-This repository contains a **DDoS protection** and **traffic monitoring system** specifically designed for the **Palworld** game server.
-It monitors incoming traffic on **The Port You Set in Config**, detects suspicious traffic patterns, and blocks IPs responsible for generating excessive traffic.

-The system is designed to protect the server from DDoS attacks and ensure legitimate players can continue to connect and enjoy the game without interruptions.

-## Features

-- 🚀 **Real-time monitoring** of UDP traffic on Palworld Port.
-- 🚨 **Traffic threshold detection**: Blocks IPs generating too many packets per second.
-- 📢 **Discord Notifications**: Sends alerts to a Discord channel when an IP is blocked.
-- ✅ **Whitelist Support**: Allows trusted IPs (e.g., server admin) to bypass blocking.
-- 📝 **Log Generation**: Keeps track of blocked traffic and generates log files for review.

-## Prerequisites

 Before running this script, make sure you have the following installed:

-Python 3.x** (preferably Python 3.6+)
+- Python 3.x (preferably Python 3.6+)
-Scapy** library for packet sniffing
+- Scapy** library for packet sniffing
-Npcap** for capturing network packets on Windows
+- Npcap** for capturing network packets on Windows

 # To install the required dependencies, run: